AuKramer/spec-gen/README.md

 G = \frac{1}{\sigma \sqrt{2\pi}} \exp \left [ \frac{-(x-a)^2}{2 \sigma^2} \right ]
 $$

 The `spec-gen.py` input parameter for Gaussian broadening is $\sigma$, the usual standard deviation represented by the Gaussian.
-The peak's full width at half maximum (FWHM) is $2\sigma \sqrt{\ln 4}$ or approximately 2.3548$\sigma$.
+The peak's full width at half maximum (FWHM) is $2\sigma \sqrt{\ln 4}$ or approximately 2.3548 $\sigma$.
 Conversely, if you need broadening with a given FWHM, the corresponding input is $\sigma$ = FWHM/2.3548.
 With Lorentzian broadening, the normalized function used is

 $$
 L = \frac{\gamma/2}{π} ~ \frac{1}{(x-a)^2 + (γ/2)^2}